SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/phonics/phonetics/phonetic-production/three-steps/articulation/basic/non-vowels/place-of-articulation.md

 There are two forms of ⟮＿rounding＿⟯, ⟮＿protruded rounding＿⟯ and ⟮＿compressed rounding＿⟯.
 In »⟮protruded rounding⟯«, ⟮the lips⟯ ⟮push⟯ ⟮out of the face⟯ ⟮c_;to produce the ＿rounding＿⟯.
 In »⟮compressed rounding⟯«, ⟮the lips⟯ ⟮push⟯ ⟮onto each other⟯ ⟮c_;and do not push out to produce ＿rounding＿⟯.
-⟮There are no dedicated⟯ ⟮IPA diacritics⟯ to represent the distinction between ⟮＿compressed and protruded rounding＿⟯.
-In absence of a dedicated IPA letter, ⟮［◌ᵝ］⟯ or ⟮［◌ᶹ］⟯ are sometimes used for ⟮＿compressed rounding＿⟯.
-In absence of a dedicated IPA letter, ⟮［◌ʷ］⟯ is sometimes used for ⟮＿protruded rounding＿⟯.

-#### as secondary articulation

-»⟮Labialization⟯« is ⟮＿secondary articulation＿⟯ that is ⟮＿labial＿⟯.
-For ⟮＿consonants＿⟯, ⟮＿labialization＿⟯ if ⟮not further specified⟯ generally refers to ⟮c_-;＿labialization＿⟯ ⟮with very little rounding⟯.
-»⟮Vowel rounding⟯« is just ⟮＿labialization＿⟯ of ⟮＿vowels＿⟯ with ⟮a specific degree of ＿rounding＿⟯.
-⟮＿labialization＿⟯ is indicated in the IPA as ⟮［◌ʷ］⟯.
-⟮＿Labialization＿⟯ is ⟮the most common form⟯ of ⟮＿secondary articulation＿⟯.
-⟮＿Labialized＿⟯ sounds' ⟮＿places of articulation＿⟯ are often called ⟮labio-‹primary-articulation-place›⟯.

-##### common labialized consonants

-Since it is is ⟮so common⟯, ⟮dedicated IPA letters⟯ exist for ⟮some ＿labialized＿ sounds⟯.
-⟮［ɥ］⟯ is a ⟮voiced⟯ ⟮labio-palatal⟯ ⟮approximant⟯

-###### labiovelars

-The most common ⟮＿labialized＿⟯ consonants are the ⟮labiovelars⟯.
-［⟮ʍ⟯］ is a ⟮voice​less⟯ ⟮labio​velar⟯ ⟮approxi​mant⟯
-［⟮w⟯］ is a ⟮voiced⟯ ⟮labiovelar⟯ ⟮approximant⟯

-#### relative articulation
+#### corollaries

-labialization having ⟮a greater/lesser degree of ＿rounding＿ than usual⟯ may be indicated in the IPA by ⟮a half-circle below the symbol⟯

-table:rounding|symbol
-⟮less rounding⟯|⟮［◌̜］⟯
-⟮more rounding⟯|⟮［◌̹］⟯

-### tongue
+⟮＿Consonants＿⟯ are typically either ⟮[+dorsal] or [-dorsal]⟯.
+⟮＿All vowels＿⟯ are ⟮[+dorsal]⟯.

-#### coronal
+#### features

-The ⟮＿coronal＿⟯ ⟮＿ tongue articulator part＿⟯ is further sudivided into ⟮＿laminal＿⟯, ⟮＿apical＿⟯ and ⟮＿subapical＿⟯ ⟮＿active places of articulation＿⟯.
-»⟮The tip (of the tongue)⟯« is ⟮its absolute tip⟯, ⟮just in front of⟯ ⟮＿the blade＿⟯.
-»⟮The blade (of the tongue)⟯« it's ⟮the upper front surface⟯ ⟮just behind⟯ ⟮＿the tip＿⟯.
-»⟮Laminal⟯« is ⟮＿an active place of articulation＿⟯ at ⟮＿the blade of the tongue＿⟯.
-»⟮Apical⟯« is ⟮＿an active place of articulation＿⟯ at ⟮＿the tip of the tongue＿⟯.
-»⟮Subapical⟯« is ⟮＿an active place of articulation＿⟯ on ⟮the underside of ＿the tip of the tongue＿⟯.
+##### place

+»⟮The place features⟯« describe ⟮the place⟯ of ⟮＿an active articulator＿⟯.
+⟮＿The place features＿⟯ ⟮map onto⟯ ⟮＿the active place of articulation supercategory＿⟯, but minus ⟮the pharynx⟯.
+The four »⟮place features⟯« are ⟮[labial]⟯, ⟮[coronal]⟯, ⟮[dorsal]⟯, ⟮[radical]⟯ Sounds that are [+ labial] may further be [+/- round].

+##### others

 ⟮＿Laminal＿⟯ and ⟮c_;＿subapical＿⟯ ⟮＿active places of articulation＿⟯ are identified by the distinctive feature ⟮[+distributed]⟯.
 ⟮＿Apical＿⟯ ⟮＿active places of articulation＿⟯ are identified by the distinctive feature ⟮[-distributed]⟯.

-##### ipa
+#### ipa

 The subdivision of coronal sounds can ⟮only⟯ be indicated by ⟮c_;diacritics⟯.
+⟮＿labialization＿⟯ is indicated in the IPA as ⟮［◌ʷ］⟯.

 table:coronal articulation|symbol|mnemonic
 ⟮laminal⟯|⟮［◌̻］⟯|⟮h∞;a square is lame⟯
 ⟮apical⟯|⟮［◌̺］⟯

+##### rounding

+⟮There are no dedicated⟯ ⟮IPA diacritics⟯ to represent the distinction between ⟮＿compressed and protruded rounding＿⟯.
+In absence of a dedicated IPA letter, ⟮［◌ᵝ］⟯ or ⟮［◌ᶹ］⟯ are sometimes used for ⟮＿compressed rounding＿⟯.
+In absence of a dedicated IPA letter, ⟮［◌ʷ］⟯ is sometimes used for ⟮＿protruded rounding＿⟯.

+### place of articulation

-#### dorsal
+#### glottis

-⟮＿Consonants＿⟯ are typically either ⟮[+dorsal] or [-dorsal]⟯.
-⟮＿All vowels＿⟯ are ⟮[+dorsal]⟯.
-⟮＿Vowels＿⟯ ⟮further subdivide⟯ ⟮[+dorsal]⟯.
-The further distinctive feature subdivision of ⟮[+dorsal]⟯ is ⟮[+/- high/mid/low]⟯, ⟮[+/- back/central/front]⟯

-## articulator pairs
+⟮＿The glottis＿⟯ is sometimes ⟮considered to be⟯ ⟮＿a articulatory pair＿⟯ ⟮c_-;of its own⟯, though it is more properly part of ⟮＿phonation＿⟯.

-### articulation names
+#### place of articulation names

 table:class=yesno;style=text-align:center;Active place of articulation supercategory→|span=1,3;labial    |span=3;coronal                                                                                                            |span=1,3;dorsal    |span=1,3;radical|span=1,3;aryepiglottal
 !Active place of articulation →                                                                          span=1,2;laminal       |span=1,2;apical                                    |span=1,2;subapical